manvimishra15/manvimishra15/README.md

 <tr>
 <td width="60%">

-I’m a **Full-Stack Developer** with a strong frontend sensibility
+I’m a **Full-Stack Developer** with a strong inclination toward
-and solid backend foundations.
+**clean frontend systems backed by reliable backend architecture**.

-I enjoy building systems that are:
+I enjoy working on products that demand:
+- clarity in structure
-- structured
+- scalability in logic
-- scalable
+- consistency in UI
-- visually balanced
-- technically sound
+- attention to interaction details

-From **API design** to **UI polish**, I focus on quality at every layer.
+From **API design** and **data flow** to **UI composition and animations**,
+I focus on building experiences that feel refined, not rushed.

 </td>
 <td width="40%" align="center">